viktor111/BH_konsol/README.md

 # BH_konsol

-BH_konsol stands for black hat konsol.
-Its all in one tool made for ethical hacking and pen testing.
+BH_konsol (black hat konsol) Its all in one tool made for ethical hacking and pen testing.

 ## Tools